WebAssembly/spec/spectec/test-prose/TEST.md

 3. Let Fnn_1 be lt_u3.
 4. If the type of lt_u1 is Inn, then:
   a.
 Let Inn_2 be lt_u1.
   b.
-If vcvtop_u1 is of the case TRUNC_SAT, then:
+If vcvtop_u1 is TRUNC_SAT, then:
     1) Let (TRUNC_SAT sx) be vcvtop_u1.
     2) Let c? be $trunc_sat__($lsizenn1(Fnn_1), $lsizenn2(Inn_2), sx, c_1).
     3) Return c?.
   c.
-If vcvtop_u1 is of the case RELAXED_TRUNC, then:
+If vcvtop_u1 is RELAXED_TRUNC, then:
     1) Let (RELAXED_TRUNC sx) be vcvtop_u1.
     2) Let c? be $relaxed_trunc__($lsizenn1(Fnn_1), $lsizenn2(Inn_2), sx, c_1).
     3) Return c?.